rajatsachdeva/C_PROGRAMMING/README.txt

 **************************************
-        C Programming by K & R
+            C Programming
 **************************************

 ** Contains the concepts listed in K & R.
-** Some Important and Usefull concepts
+** Some Important and Usefull concepts and Techniques
-** and Techniques